sudev/sudev.github.com/_posts/_drafts/2015-07-18-mongospark.markdown

 ### Updating Mongo

-Use the mongo-hadoop connector to update MongoDB using Spark, it can be accessed using `saveAsNewAPIHadoopFile` action.
-Before saving the rdd we need to make them into pairRdds of the type `JavaPairRDD<Object, BSONObject>`.
+To update mongoDB using Spark use [mongo-hadoop connector](https://github.com/mongodb/mongo-hadoop/wiki/Spark-Usage).
+Before saving the rdd covert them into pairRdds of the type `JavaPairRDD<Object, BSONObject>`.

 {% highlight java %}
 mongoRdd = reducedRdd.mapToPair( new basicDBMongo())